These are some common tools used to work on this device. You might not need every tool for every procedure.

 WWAN cards ¶

-Note: All supported WWAN cards are nearly or fully obsolete.
-Use an external device, like a mobile hotspot or install a no WL BIOS.
+Note: All supported WWAN cards are obsolete.
+Use an external device or flash a no WL BIOS and install a modern card.

 The vast majority of machines are billed as WWAN upgradeable.
 This means the machine has the antennas and SIM slot installed, but does not include the card.
 The WWAN card goes next to the bottom RAM slot.